ntustison/PaperANTsX/Text/results.md

 with covariates $GENDER$ and $VOLUME$ (i.e., total intracranial volume).
 $T(DKT_i)$ is the average thickness value in the $i^{th}$ DKT region.
 Root mean square error (RMSE) between the actual and predicted ages are the quantity used for comparative evaluation.
-As we have explained previously [@Tustison:2014ab], we find that these evaluation measures to be much more useful than some other commonly applied quantities as they are closer to assessing the actual utility of these thickness measurements as actual biomarkers for disease or growth.
+As we have explained previously [@Tustison:2014ab], we find these evaluation measures to be much more useful than some other commonly applied criteria as they are closer to assessing the actual utility of these thickness measurements as actual biomarkers for disease or growth.
 For example, in recent work [@Rebsamen:2020aa] the authors employ correlation with FreeSurfer thickness values as the primary evaluation for assessing relative performance with ANTs cortical